locomote-sh/query-api/README.md

 * `$from`: Specify start offset of the first row returned.
 * `$to`: Specify the end offset of the last row returned.
 * `$limit`: Specify the maximum number of rows to return.
 * `$format`: Specify the format of the result.
-By default, the API returns a list of all matched records.
+By default, the API returns a list of all matched objects.
 This can be modified by specifying one of the following:
-    * `$format=keys`: Return just a list of the primary keys of each matched record.
+    * `$format=keys`: Return just a list of the primary keys of each matched object.
-    * `$format=lookup`: Return an object mapping each matched record's primary key to the record.
+    * `$format=lookup`: Return an object mapping each matched object's primary key to the object.
 * `$orderBy`: Specify the sort order of the result.
 The value is the property path of the value to sort by.